Zebras

 Camp:

 Each year we go on a class residential for 3 days and 2 nights to a local camp and undertake a wide range of activities.
 It’s a wonderful opportunity for the children to extend their independence and tackle some wonderful challenges.
-Most recently we went to BF Adventure near Penryn, and enjoyed canoeing, climbing, bushcraft actvities, archery – as well as Mr Murray’s favourite – the slip and slide!
+Most recently we went to Porthpean, where we went kayaking and paddlyboarding, had a caving experience and played laser tag!
+Previously, Zebras have been to BF Adventure near Penryn, and enjoyed canoeing, climbing, bushcraft actvities, archery – as well as Mr Murray’s favourite – the slip and slide!